-Measure Number Measure Applicability Responsible Department Timeline require special emergency response resources during hazard events.
+Measure Number Measure Applicability Responsible Department Timeline Mitigation mea are the High Priority for this MJHMP period are shown in bold .
+Isures that can provide for long-term reduction in risk to life and property are rows h Ining which measures to apply for FEMA mitigation grant funding when it becomes f highlighting these mea nsures is to assist 2.15 Prepare for health impacts of smoke from wildfire, including designating clean air shelters in additional communities as needed and notifying residents of their locations.
+Mono County, Town of Mammoth Lakes Public Works, Public Health Mid-term Severe Winter Weather an d Snow 3.1 Maintain a list of the residences and needs of vulnerable persons, including elderly residents, socially isolated persons, and immuno-compromised individuals, that could require special emergency response resources during hazard events.
 Develop a response plan for vulnerable persons for use by emergency operators during hazard events.
-Fire, Police, and EMS 3.2 Secure additional snow equipment and materials necessary to maintain key roadway operations even without external resources or assistance.
+Mono County, Town of Mammoth Lakes Public Health, Sheriff's Office, Fire, Police, and EMS Short-term 3.2 Coordinate and work with Caltrans and local snow removal resources to maintain key roadway operations.
 Mono County, Town of Mammoth Lakes Public Works Mid-term 3.3 Educate community members about severe storm preparedness, including about home and vehicle supplies and public refuge locations.
-Mono County, Town of Mammoth Lakes Sheriff's Department, Fire, Police, and EMS Mid-term 3.4 Provide resources to landowners about irrigation efficiency and crops with reduced water requirements.
-Operate and make accessible public refuge locations during severe storm events within 10 miles of all urbanized communities.
-Each location should be heated and have on-site back-up generators, adequate parking, and supplies of food and water sufficient to serve vulnerable nearby residents and visitors.
-Mono County Sheriff's Department, Social Services Ongoing Seismi c 4.1 Conduct a comprehensive survey of the structural condition of all public buildings and critical facilities, including identification of unreinforced masonry and soft-story structures.
+Mono County, Town of Mammoth Lakes Sheriff's Department, Fire, Police, and EMS Mid-term 3.4 Operate and make accessible public refuge locations during severe storm events within 10 miles of all urbanized communities.
+Each location should be heated and have on-site backup generators, adequate parking, and supplies of food and water sufficient to serve vulnerable nearby residents and visitors.
+Mono County, Town of Mammoth Lakes Sheriff's Department, Social Services Ongoing

+Measure Number Measure Applicability Responsible Department Timeline Mitigation mea (Measures that are the High Priority for this MJHMP period are shown in bold .
+Mitigation measures that can provide for long-term reduction in risk to life and property are rows highlighted in blue; the intent of highlighting these measures is to assist staff in determining which measures to apply for FEMA mitigation grant funding when it becomes available.)
+Seismic 4.1 Conduct a comprehensive survey of the structural condition of all public buildings and critical facilities, including identification of unreinforced masonry and soft-story structures.
 Prioritize surveying buildings and facilities in earthquake fault zones.
 Retrofit or replace structures, as funding allows, identified as being at high risk of collapse in a seismic event.
-Mono County, Town of Mammoth Lakes Public Works Mid-term 4.2 Continue to require new and retrofitted structures to meet minimum state seismic safety standards, and encourage property owners to exceed these standards.
-Mono County, Town of Mammoth Lakes Public Works Ongoing
+Mono County, Town of Mammoth Lakes Public Works, Community Development Mid-term 4.2 Continue to require new and retrofitted structures to meet minimum state seismic safety standards, and encourage property owners to exceed these standards.
+Mono County, Town of Mammoth Lakes Public Works, Community Development Ongoing 4.3 Require property owners to locate new developments outside of known fault rupture hazard zones, or design to appropriate standards.
+Mono County, Town of Mammoth Lakes Community Development Mid-term 4.4 Design Town- and County-owned infrastructure in fault rupture zones to resist damage from fault rupture, and encourage other agencies to use similar strategies.
+Use similar strategies outside of fault rupture zones to the extent feasible.
+Mono County, Town of Mammoth Lakes Public Works Mid-term 4.5 Require new development in areas susceptible to liquefaction to conduct a geotechnical evaluation and implement actions to mitigate liquefaction risk.
+Avoid development in areas where liquefaction risk cannot be adequately mitigated.
+Mono County, Town of Mammoth Lakes Public Works, Community Development Ongoing